allknowingfrog/codeCamp/README.md

 </html>
 ...
 ```
-This tutorial will assume some basic knowledge of HTML.
-If any part of that document puzzles you, you should go find some basic knowledge of HTML.

 To the body of this document, we'll add a canvas element.
-This is where the game will actually be rendered.
+This is where the game will actually be drawn.
 Giving it an id will allow us to easily access it with JavaScript.
 ```
 ...
 <body>